micmejia/bible-dump/AMPC/Luke/Luke 1.md

-In the days when Herod was king of Judea there was a certain priest whose name was Zachariah, [^h]of the daily service (the division) of Abia; and his wife was also a descendant of Aaron, and her name was Elizabeth.
+In the days when Herod was king of Judea there was a certain priest whose name was Zachariah, of the daily service (the division) of Abia; and his wife was also a descendant of Aaron, and her name was Elizabeth.